 The overview presented a general rule of thumb to decide how much home you can afford, and now it’s time to accurately budget.
-Lenders generally follow two simple rules to determine the size of mortgage you qualify for:
+Lenders generally follow two simple ratios to determine the size of mortgage you qualify for:

-TDS – Monthly debt should be less than 40 per cent of gross monthly income.
-This includes PITH from the previous rule in addition to other debt payments, such as credit card payments and car loans.
-This figure is referred to as Total Debt Service or TDS ratio.
+Debt-to-income ratio – Monthly debt should be less than 36 percent of gross monthly income.
+This includes mortgage as well as other debts such as credit card payments and car loans.

 - amount of debt and size of debt payments

 - if debts are paid late or if there are penalties or bankruptcy

 - whether income will be stable enough to pay the loan